 So, what’s the bottom line?
-Should you do cardio on an empty stomach?
+Should you do fasted exercise to lose weight?

 If you’re doing it because you think it’s going to help you lose fat faster, then no.

-There’s very little research to support the idea that fasted cardio is dramatically more effective for fat loss than the same amount of exercise done after a meal.
+There’s very little research to support the idea that fasted exercise is dramatically more effective for fat loss than the same amount of exercise done after a meal.

 But on the flip side, there’s no compelling evidence to suggest that working out before eating increases the risk of muscle loss either.

-If you don’t like working out on an empty stomach, and doing so makes it less likely that you’ll make it to the gym on a regular basis, there isn’t much point in switching to morning workouts solely for their fat-burning benefits.
+If you don’t like fasted exercise, and doing so makes it less likely that you’ll make it to the gym on a regular basis, there isn’t much point in switching to morning workouts solely for their fat-burning benefits.

 Staying consistent with your training trumps most other things when it comes to getting in shape, and you need to pick a training time that works for you.